Particular/docs.particular.net/persistence/mongodb/migrating-from-sbmako.md

 ## Configuration

-Use the following compatibility API to configure the persistence to work with your existing saga data:
+Use the following compatibility API to configure the persistence to work with existing saga data:

 snippet: MongoDBSBMakoCompatibility